espocrm/documentation/docs/development/view.md

             // Destroying a child view, also removes it from DOM. this.clearView('someKeyName');

+            // Initializing a reference to some DOM element. this.$someElement = this.$el.find('.some-element');
         },

         // Data to be passed to the template.